7 Best Castle Hotels in Ireland

 Gregans Castle Hotel, County Clare

 For a more intimate experience, book a stay at this 18th-century family-run manor house, which overlooks the dramatic landscape of Burren National Park.
 Rumor has it the hotel once served as inspiration for J.R.R.
 Tolkien, who stayed here during his writing of The Lord of the Rings.
-It's not hard to understand why.
+It’s not hard to understand why.
 Each of the 21 cozy rooms or suites are tastefully decorated with handpicked furniture and antiques—some even have private gardens and views of the nearby mountains and Galway Bay.
 After exploring the monuments, views, and villages of Burren on foot, tuck into a hearty Irish dinner that leans heavily on local ingredients in innovative dishes like seared scallops with white asparagus, wild garlic gnocchi, and anchovy.

 Ashford Castle, County Mayo

 Live like royalty at Ashford Castle, a five-star castle hotel in Ireland whose royal guests over the years have included Grace Kelly and King George V. (The hotel restaurant still bears the king’s name.)
 A castle has existed on this site on the Mayo-Galway border since 1228, and, after a $75 million refresh, the property is back in the luxury spotlight.
-There's now a pool, gym, and dreamy spa, and the 83 rooms and suites perfectly complement the castle’s historic details, thanks to their antique furniture, custom carpets, and sumptuous beds dressed in rich colors.
+There’s now a pool, gym, and dreamy spa, and the 83 rooms and suites perfectly complement the castle’s historic details, thanks to their antique furniture, custom carpets, and sumptuous beds dressed in rich colors.
 The setting, on a 350-acre estate, is spectacular, and offers quintessential country pursuits (falconry, clay shooting, archery) along with a few surprises like zip-lining and tree climbing.

 RELATED: The World’s Best Castle Hotels